 Autism Awareness Campaign, or Image Management?

 In 2005, Autism Speaks had an ad campaign called “Autism Everyday” that focused on how having a child with autism destroys families and lives.
 It included a mother claiming she’d considered driving herself and her child off a bridge…and in fact, shortly thereafter, a mother murdered her autistic adult child and herself.
-The Autistic Self-Advocacy Network (ASAN, another group I don’t support) does not in any way support AS, and thinks you shouldn’t either, thanks to AS’s fear-mongering, stereoptyping, and what they see as an attempt to “cure” or abolish the autistic community.
+The Autistic Self-Advocacy Network (ASAN, another group I don’t support) does not in any way support AS, and thinks you shouldn’t either, thanks to AS’s fear-mongering, stereotyping, and what they see as an attempt to “cure” or abolish the autistic community.
 That’s right, adults with autism DON’T support Autism Speaks.
 That alone made me step up and reconsider this group, but the “Light it Up Blue” campaign, to me, sounds like an attempt to recoup this image.
 NOW, they claim autism is a wonderful blessing to celebrate.
-Jeez, people, make up your frakkin’ minds… And this perspective change took 7 years?
+Jeez, people, make up your minds… And this perspective change took 7 years?
 What, so they could save up to hire the image consultant?
 Which brings me to…

 It’s All in the Numbers

 First of all, you may be aware that the CDC released autism rates of 1 in 88 for all children, and 1 in 54 for boys, in 2012.
-What you may not know is that those rates of autism come from 8 year olds studied in 2008.
+What you may not know is that those rates of autism come from 8-year-olds studied in 2008.
 What you may also not know is that the rate of autism for the prior 20 years was on an average increase of roughly 13% per year.
 If you keep that number steadily rising by the average, that would mean a 1 in 29 rate for kids currently aged three years old.
 (Note that it is MUCH higher for the children with Down syndrome, higher even than for boys.
 Here are some figures -39% of kids with DS in this sampling have Autism.)
 On 4/1/12, I saw Sanjay Gupta himself on CNN saying that a 78% increase in a decade could not solely be caused by genetics.
 OK, yes, I have heard the argument, “It’s a 78% increase in DIAGNOSIS, not autism.”
 Well, ok, not to worry, the APA is removing about half of those diagnoses, and completely eliminating Asperger’s by changing the standards.
 Problem.
 Solved.
 And screw* you if you think your kid still has autism, it’s just ODD or ADHD and here’s a lifelong script for you.
-Or maybe he’s just a Problem Child, and better off in juvey.**
+Or maybe he’s just a Problem Child, and better off in juvenile detention

 When I googled AS, I discovered this: “Workshop on US Data to Evaluate Changes in the Prevalence of Autism Spectrum Disorders”.
 Seriously?
-We need a flipping* workshop on this?
+Do we need a workshop on this?
 We can’t just think and study outside the frakking* box?
 There is ALREADY funding and studies to support biomedical research, why don’t we just continue down that road?
 But wasteful spending and where your donation goes is another part of the problem…

 Where Does the Money Go?